Diphtheria Outbreak Response Immunisation Program

 APY Lands

-Vaccination for eligible cohorts will be available through Nganampa Health Council (NHC), with assistance from third party providers where necessary.
+Vaccination for Aboriginal individuals and their families will be available through Nganampa Health Council (NHC).

 Vaccination for eligible cohorts are available through routine providers such as: